Andrii Zharikov is a Lecturer in Law at Nottingham Trent University. He is also a Fellow of the Higher Education Academy.

 Andrii’s research areas include commercial law, alternative dispute resolution, trade finance, banking law and the theory of lex mercatoria.

-Andrii is a member of several research centres at Nottingham Trent University, namely the Centre for Mediation and Dispute Resolution, the Centre for Business and Insolvency and the Centre for Legal Education.
+Andrii is a member of several research centres at Nottingham Trent University, namely the Centre for Mediation and Dispute Resolution, the Centre for Business and Insolvency Law and the Centre for Legal Education.

 The Higher Education Academy